Landsil/GAM_things/README.md

 1. Things are made to work with GAMADV-XTD
 2. GAM == GAMADV-XTD
 3. Python == Python 3.x
-4. My setup is on Compute Endinge on GCP with supper admin, I access with SSH from terminal with GCP sdk installed.
+4. My setup is on Compute Endinge on GCP with supper admin, I access it with SSH from terminal with GCP sdk installed.

 # Simple Scripts
 1. give_file_to.sh - gives edit access to file based on fileID